Zoom

 Logging in

-Please note!
-When you log into Zoom for the first time, make sure that your @helsinki.fi e-mail address is activated and operational (you can log in to your e-mail and send and receive e-mails).
-Zoom sends a confirmation message to your e-mail address, and if the mailbox cannot receive messages, your account will be locked.
+NB!
+When you log in to Zoom the first time, make sure that your @helsinki.fi email address is activated and operational (you can log in to your email and send and receive emails).
+Zoom will send a confirmation message to your email address, and if the inbox cannot receive messages, your account will be locked.

-Make sure the settings are as in the image: The address begins with helsinki (1) and the end is .zoom.us (2).
+Make sure the settings are as in the image.
+The address begins with helsinki (1) and ends with .zoom.us (2).

 Installing the Zoom client software on your home computer (Windows 10)

 This example uses the Firefox browser.
-If you use another browser, the views may look slightly different but the steps of the installation will be the same.
+If you use another browser, the views may look slightly different but the installation steps are still the same.

 Download the installer from https://zoom.us/download.

-• Save the installer on your computer.
-Click Save file.
+Save the installer on your computer.
+Select Save File.

-• Select the folder where you want to save the installer.
+Select the folder where you want to save the installer.
 By default, files are saved in the Downloads folder (1).
-Click Save (2).
+Select Save (2).

-• The browser will let you know when the software has been downloaded on your computer.
-Open the drop-down menu (1) and click Open Containing Folder (2).
+The browser will let you know when the software has been downloaded on your computer.
+Open the drop-down menu (1) and select Open Containing Folder (2).

 Creating a meeting

-Log in to helsinki.zoom.us and click Sign in.
-The Meetings tab in Zoom has a link to schedule a meeting: click Schedule a Meeting
+The Meetings tab in Zoom has a link for scheduling meetings: select Schedule a Meeting .

 You can adjust the details of the meeting in the window that opens from the link.

-• When (3) – Data and time.
+• When (3) – Date and time.
 In the calendar, select the date and time from the drop-down menu

 • Time Zone (5) – The time zone in which the meeting will be held.
-Default is (GMT +3:00) Helsinki
+The default is (GMT +2:00) Helsinki.

 • Recurring (6) – Frequency.
-Check this box if you want to schedule a recurring or permanent meeting.
-Selecting a recurring meeting gives you the opportunity to select additional settings.
+Select this box if you want to schedule a recurring or permanent meeting.
+Selecting a recurring meeting gives you the opportunity to specify additional settings.

 Once you have selected a recurring meeting, you can select the following: